craiggwilson/mql/README.md

 this was a simple language that let me express the aggregation framework in a more natural syntax.

-## Progress

-Obviously, this is a WIP and mostly an experiment, so while the below items may be checked off, it doesn't mean they are "finished", just that the major scaffolding is done and changes are allowed and will probably be made.

-- [x] Parser
-- [x] Aggregation Expression Translation
-- [ ] Query Language Translation (partial)
-- [ ] Command Line Interface
-- [ ] GUI

 ## Examples

 ```